QED International

-QED International is a Los Angeles-based independent film production studio, financier and international distributor.
+QED International is an American independent film production studio, financier and international distributor based in Los Angeles.
 It is best known for financing and producing District 9, Fury, and Dirty Grandpa.

 History

 Bill Block formed QED International in 2002 as CEO.
 According to Variety, the company was founded in 2006 by Bill Block, Elliot Ferwerda and Paul Hanson.
 The company is Los Angeles-based.
 Previously Bill Block was president at Lionsgate predecessor, Artisan Entertainment and overseer of West Coast operations for ICM.
 Paul Hanson was Chief Operating Officer in the time of the founding who was charge of film financing, production, and distribution.
 In 2006 John Friedberg joined as Vice President of International sales.
 Under the executive management's oversight, the team at QED International from its founding as an indie film player to a slate partner in the 2010s decade, produced acclaimed films for the motion pictures industry including Neill Blomkamp's District 9, Oliver Stone's W. and John Turturro's Fading Gigolo.

 One of the acclaimed QED International films was District 9 that released in 2009.
 The film company discerned potential of an unpublished 2006 graphic novel, Weta Workshop used as their film treatment for a science fiction film.
 The company became the producer of the film.
 At the 2007 AFM a record middle-eight figure deal was signed between Sony Pictures and QED International for the Peter Jackson film's distribution in all English-language territories (including North America), Russia, Italy, Korea and Portugal.
 The film was the directorial debut of Neill Blomkamp who co-wrote the script originally planned to be a Halo film with Terri Tatchell.
 The film was highly anticipated for its live-action plot.
 Shooting commenced in the spring 2007 in South Africa.
 The film had a modest budget of $30 million.
 However the film was received with critical and commercial success with an opening of $37 million in USA on 14 August 2009 and total box office amounting to $211 million worldwide.
 QED has also co-produced with Mann's Forward Pass company for 2011 film Texas Killing Fields.